The Emmaus Story

 Faithfulness

-Demonstrating our faith in all that we do together, as a community.
+Living our faith together, as a community.

 Service